kevintuhumury/osx-settings/README.md

 ### Project aliases

-This scripts adds aliases for your project directories, but you'll have to tell it where your projects can be found.
+This script adds aliases for your project directories, but you'll have to tell it where your projects can be found.

 Depending on which shell you use, create `bash/98_project_dirs.sh` or `zsh/98_project_dirs.zsh`.